 Community Living membership, service recipients, their family/advocate, employees and the interested public, shall be made aware of procedure(s) for filing complaints.

 Community Living staff are responsible for addressing complaints related to the operation and delivery of programs and services.
-Complaints that cannot be resolved by employees must be forwarded, in writing by the complainant, to the Executive Director for resolution.
-The Executive Director will acquaint the Board with the number and general nature of written complaints addressed by staff and will make the Board aware of those complaints which, in his/her judgment, are serious and/or may require Board action.
+Complaints that cannot be resolved by employees must be forwarded, in writing by the complainant, to the CEO for resolution.
+The CEO will acquaint the Board with the number and general nature of written complaints addressed by staff and will make the Board aware of those complaints which, in his/her judgment, are serious and/or may require Board action.

 Complaints that are not resolved by staff will be moved to the Board for review and where possible, a collective action.